-For facilities with costs allocated from hospitals, home offices and related management companies the listed information is required for all entities.
 All cost reports must be filed in electronic format, with the following:

-- 1. Working Trial Balance, facility and home office (if applicable); - 2.
-Grouping schedule showing the general ledger accounts grouped together and reported on the various lines of the cost report. - 3.
+- Working Trial Balance, facility and home office (if applicable); - 2.
 Depreciation Schedule(s).
-If the facility has different book and Medicaid depreciation schedules, copies of both depreciation schedules must be submitted. - 4.
-Any work papers used to compute the reclassifications and adjustments made in the cost report(s); - 5.
+If the facility has different book and Medicaid depreciation schedules, copies of both depreciation schedules must be submitted.
+If the facility has home office costs, copies of the home office depreciation schedule must also be submitted; - 3.
+Any work papers used to compute adjustments made in the cost report; - 4.
 Narrative description of purchased management services or a copy of contracts for managed services, if applicable;

-- 6. Form 2 with an original signature on the Certification by Officer or Administrator of Provider.
-Scanned signatures are acceptable. - 7.
+- 5. Form 2 with an original signature on the Certification by Officer or Administrator of Provider.
+Scanned signatures are acceptable. - 6.
 Work papers that support the ventilator dependent care unit form, if applicable.

-When it is determined that a cost report has been submitted that is not complete enough to perform a desk review, the provider will be notified.
-The provider must submit a complete cost report.
-If the request is made and the completed cost report is not received on or before the due date of the cost report, the provider will be subject to the penalties for filing delinquent cost reports.
-When it is determined that the cost report submitted is complete but is missing certain information, providers will be allowed a specified amount of time to submit the requested information without incurring the penalty for a delinquent cost report.
-For cost reports which are submitted by the due date, ten (10) working days from the date of the provider's request for additional information receipt οf the will be allowed for the provider to submit the additional information.
-For cost reports which are submitted after the due date, five (5) working days from the date of the provider's receipt of the request for additional information will be allowed for the provider to submit the additional information.
-If requested additional information has not been submitted by the specified date, an additional request for the information will be An exception exists in the event that the due date comes after the specified number of days for submission of the requested information.
-In these cases, the provider will be allowed to submit the additional requested information on or before the due date of the cost report.
-Information that is requested that is not submitted following either the first or the second request may not be submitted for reimbursement purposes.
-Providers will not be allowed to submit the information at a later date, at the time of audit, the cost report may not be amended in order to submit the additional information, and an appeal of the disallowance of the costs associated with the requested information may not be made.
-Adjustments may be made to the cost report by the Division of Medicaid to disallow expenses for which required documentation, including revenue cost findings, is omitted.
+When it is determined that a cost report has been submitted that is not complete enough to perform a desk review, the provider will The provider must submit a complete cost report. be notified.
+If the request is made and the completed cost report is not received on or before the due date of the cost report, the provider will be subject to the penalties for filing delinquent cost reports. it is determined that the cost report submitted is complete but is missing certain information, providers will be allowed a specified amount of time to submit the requested information without incurring the penalty for a delinquent cost report.
+For cost reports which are submitted by the due date, ten (10) working days from the date of the provider's receipt of the request for additional information will be allowed for the provider to submit are adopted by the Division of Medicaid.